The Zeteyn Manual

 TikZ Diagrams

-Type /tikz to insert a TikZ diagram block.
-Write your TikZ code and it renders in real time.
+Type /tikz to insert a TikZ diagram block, then write your TikZ code.
+The output is a vector

-The output is a vector graphic — it scales perfectly for any journal page size.
+graphic that scales cleanly for any page size.

 Geospatial Maps